Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 Feeling is the first part of a genius.

-Do you feel love without fear?
+Do you love working without fear?

-Do you feel calm without resentment?
+Do you remain quiet without frustration?

 Probably less likely.